Healthy Homes Assessment Hospital Hill

 What We Do

-As building inspectors we handle all aspects associated with specialist house examinations.
-We are here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we handle all issues involved in expert house examinations.
+We’re there to make sure you make the best decision when buying your next home.

-We specialise in a range of services to ensure you are fully aware of the state of any property that you might be considering buying or selling in addition to other services.
+We specialise in a range of solutions to make sure that you are fully informed of the condition of any property you may be contemplating buying or selling along with other services.

-We do not just cooperate with you, we also collaborate with a number of large clients including local councils, banks, and insurance firms.
-Evidently , they appreciate this peace of mind provided, thanks to the information included in our reports on building inspections.
+We do not just cooperate with you, we also work with some large clients including bank branches, local councils and insurance companies.
+Evidently they enjoy this reassurance provided, due to the details in our building inspection reports.

-With our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into the report, you are able to actually see any issues that could be identified.
-Thanks to our detailed reporting it is no wonder we get so many clients recommending our service to family members and acquaintances.
+Our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your document, you are able to actually see any problems that might be found.
+Through our detailed report, it’s no wonder that we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports